 As you can see there is no black and white answer for everyone but Insulin Resistance is the number one underlying cause of PCOS.

 Improvements are seen so quickly which helps keep you motivated.
-Most patients lose 6-8 kilos in 8 weeks.
+There's also a beneficial side effect of eating for health = weightloss.
+Most patients lose 6-8 kilos in the first 8 weeks.

 Who am I?

 I am a Bachelor qualified Naturopath who specialises in improving metabolic processes in the body and reducing metabolic inflammation.
 Major areas for improvement include gut health, thyroid, kidney, liver, weight loss and mental health.
 Conditions such as fatty liver, high cholesterol, high blood pressure, type II diabetes, irritable bowel conditions, depression & anxiety.
 I help my patients by giving them symptomatic relief while working on repairing the underlying causes of metabolic stress and waste accumulation.

 Naturopath, Nutritionist, Health & Wellness Coach

 🌿💚 Ready to Unlock Your Optimal Health?
 Book Your Root Cause Assessment Today! 💚🌿